PetruCHIOrus/ExtraWhitelist/README.md

 # ExtraWhitelist
-Plugin for mindustry that allows config view-only config and assign teams for players
+Server plugin for Mindustry that allows config view-only config and assign teams for players

 ## Quick help